 You can cook the dal in a traditional stovetop pressure cooker or an instant pot.
 I am sharing both methods in the post below.

-I made this recipe in my 6-quart instant pot (or a 3-liter pressure cooker).
-If you are scaling it, then use a bigger instant pot or pressure cooker.
-The time of cooking will remain the same.
+This vegetarian recipe can be easily doubled or tripled.
+I made it in my 3-quart instant pot (or a 3-liter pressure cooker).
+If you are scaling it, use a bigger instant pot or pressure cooker.
+The cooking time will remain the same.

 Ingredients